Skip to main content

 Table of Contents

-Technical Prerequisite: The RSAT Problem
+The RSAT problem

 #

+dsquery isn’t installed by default on Windows workstations.
 It’s part of the Remote Server Administration Tools (RSAT).
-If you land on a standard user’s laptop (for example, via a phishing payload), dsquery will likely return “command not found.”
-You typically find this tool on:
+Land on a typical user’s laptop via phishing and you’ll usually get “command not found.”

-1. Domain controllers (where it’s always available).
+1. Domain controllers (always there).

-2. IT admin workstations (where RSAT is intentionally installed).
+2. IT admin workstations (RSAT intentionally installed).

-3. Jump boxes / management servers.
+3. Jump boxes and management servers.

-4. Exchange/SQL servers.
+4. Exchange and SQL servers.

 #